Qwiery/qwiery-nuxt/content/about.md

 # Overview

-Graphalyzer is a open source template to create graph-driven apps.
+Graphalyzer is an open source toolbox to create graph-driven apps.

 It's packaged with